Capitalist Realism

 Capitalist Realism: Is There No Alternative? is a 2009 book by British philosopher Mark Fisher.
-It explores Fisher's concept of "capitalist realism", which he describes as "the widespread sense that not only is capitalism the only viable political and economic system, but also that it is now impossible even to imagine a coherent alternative to it."
+It explores his concept of "capitalist realism", defined as "the widespread sense that not only is capitalism the only viable political and economic system, but also that it is now impossible even to imagine a coherent alternative to it."

-The book investigates what Fisher describes as the widespread effects of neoliberal ideology on popular culture, work, education, and mental health in contemporary society.
+The book investigates what Fisher sees as the widespread effects of neoliberal ideology on popular culture, work, education, and mental health in contemporary society.
 The subtitle refers to British Prime Minister Margaret Thatcher's pro-market slogan "There is no alternative".
 Capitalist Realism was an unexpected success and has influenced a range of writers.

 Definition

-Widely regarded as Mark Fisher's most influential idea, capitalist realism is an ideological framework for viewing capitalism and its effects on politics, economics, and public thought.
-The name itself is a play on the term "socialist realism".
-Fisher wrote extensively on the subject and frequently gave interviews with political bloggers and theorists on the subject, which expanded on his definition of the concept.
+Capitalist realism (a play on the term "socialist realism") is an ideological framework for viewing capitalism and its effects on politics, economics, and public thought.
+It is widely regarded as Fisher's most consequential idea.
+Through his writings and numerous interviews with political bloggers and theorists, he continually expounded on the idea.

-According to Fisher, the quotation "it is easier to imagine an end to the world than an end to capitalism", attributed to both Fredric Jameson and Slavoj Žižek, encompasses the essence of capitalist realism.
-Capitalist realism is loosely defined as the predominant conception that capitalism is the only viable economic system, and thus there can be no imaginable alternative.
-Fisher likens capitalist realism to a "pervasive atmosphere" that affects areas of cultural production, political-economic activity, and general thought.
+According to Fisher, the quotation "it is easier to imagine an end to the world than an end to capitalism" (attributed to both Fredric Jameson and Slavoj Žižek) captures the essence of capitalist realism.
+It is the prevailing notion that capitalism is the only viable economic system, and thus there can be no alternative:

 Capitalist realism as I understand it cannot be confined to art or to the quasi-propagandistic way in which advertising functions.
 It is more like a pervasive atmosphere, conditioning not only the production of culture but also the regulation of work and education, and acting as a kind of invisible barrier constraining thought and action.

-Capitalist realism propagates an idea of the post-political, in which the fall of the Soviet Union both solidified capitalism as the only effective political-economic system and removed the question of capitalism's dissolution from any political consideration.
+Capitalist realism propagates an idea of the post-political, in which the fall of the Soviet Union both solidified capitalism as the only effective political-economic system and removed the question of capitalism's dissolution from any serious consideration.
 This has subverted the arena of political discussion from one in which capitalism is one of many potential means of operating an economy, to one in which political considerations operate solely within the confines of the capitalist system.
 Similarly, within the frame of capitalist realism, mainstream anti-capitalist movements shifted away from promoting alternative systems and toward mitigating capitalism's worst effects.

-Exponents of capitalist realism do not assert that capitalism is a perfect system, but instead that it is the only system that can operate in a means compatible with human nature and economic law.
-By promoting the idea that innate human desire is only compatible with capitalism, any other system that is not based on the personal accumulation of wealth and capital is seen as counter to human nature and, by extension, impossible to implement under capitalist realism.
+Exponents of capitalist realism do not assert that capitalism is a perfect system, but instead that it is the only one that can operate in a manner compatible with human nature and economic law.
+By promoting the idea that innate human desire is only compatible with capitalism, any other system that is not based on the personal accumulation of wealth and capital is seen as counter to human nature and, by extension, impossible to implement successfully.